zatonovo/lambda.r/README.md

 Description
 ===========
-Provides a syntax for writing functional programs in R. Lambda.R has a clean syntax for defining multi-part functions with optional guard statements.
+Provides a syntax for writing functional programs in R. Lambda.r has a clean syntax for defining multi-part functions with optional guard statements.
 Simple pattern matching is also supported.
 Types can be easily defined and instantiated using the same functional notation.
 Type